Eraahetor/VoronUsers/printer_mods/Eraahetor/Magnetic_Top_Panel_Small_Panel/README.md

 ## Printing

 Recommended: **ABS or ASA**, 100% scale, standard Voron structural-part settings.
-No supports are required with the supplied STL orientations.

 - `frame_corner_10x3_x4.stl`: print base-down as supplied.
 - `[a]_panel_corner_top_cap_10x3_x4.stl`: supplied **roof-down**, so the 1 mm top face is on the build plate and the recess prints upward.
-- The model does not need to be scaled up in compensation for shrinkage in my experience
+- The model does not need to be scaled up in compensation for shrinkage in my experience.

 ## Assembly

 1. Print four of each part.
-2. If the surfaces of your print are not perfectly smooth, you can sand them for a more flush fit when installed.
+2. If the surfaces of your print are not perfectly smooth, you can sand them for a more flush fit when installed
-3. Dry-fit all eight 10 x 3 mm magnets before bonding anything.
-4. Glue the magnets into the bottom corner pieces first.
+3. Glue the magnets into the bottom corner pieces first.
 Once they are set you can just attach a magnet on top and press the top corner          piece onto the extra magnet to press fit it, no glue required.
-6. Install the four frame corner pairs by pressing the bottom corner piece into the upwards facing extrusions and check if your panel fits       inside them.
+4. Install the four frame corner pairs by pressing the bottom corner piece into the upwards facing extrusions.
+5. Check if your panel fits inside them.
-7. Then glue each top corner to the upper side of the top panel.
+6. Then glue each top corner to the upper side of the top panel.
-8. Place the panel on the printer; the magnets align over the frame corners automatically.
+7. Place the panel on the printer; the magnets align over the frame corners automatically.
-9. If there is a small gap between the foam tape on the top panel and the frame, you can just put a 1mm foam tape strip on top of the 3mm one    to get a better seal
+8. If there is a small gap between the foam tape on the top panel and the frame, you can just put a 1mm foam tape strip on top of the 3mm one    to get a better seal

 ![Magnet detail](Images/magnet_detail.jpg)